I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 #4 - The Beatles Reunite?

 ..well, not quite, but in the early 90s, "The Simpsons" was quite possibly the only television program that could boast guest appearances by all three of the then-surviving Beatles - even if they did all appear in separate episodes.
-In "Lisa the Vegetarian," Paul McCartney (and his then-wife, Linda) stopped by to give Lisa some advice about her new dietary choices (we also learn that Paul and Linda are old friends of Apu's, whom they met during the Beatles' famous trip to India), while Ringo Starr was knocked out by a portrait of him painted by Marge in "Brush With Greatness."
-In "Homer's Barbershop Quartet," George Harrison had two encounters with Homer's band "The Be Sharps," first at a Grammy Awards party and then at the end, where he is unimpressed by their concert atop the roof of Moe's Tavern - "It's been done," he mutters before driving away.
+In "Lisa the Vegetarian," Paul McCartney (and his then-wife, Linda) stopped by to give Lisa some advice about her new dietary choices.
+We also learn that Paul and Linda are old friends of Apu's, whom they met during the Beatles' famous trip to India.
+Meanwhile, Ringo Starr was knocked out by a portrait of him painted by Marge in "Brush With Greatness," and in "Homer's Barbershop Quartet," George Harrison has two encounters with Homer's band "The Be Sharps," first at a Grammy Awards party in the '80s and then in the present day, when he is unimpressed by their impromptu concert on the roof of Moe's Tavern - "It's been done," he mutters before driving away.

 #3 - Spinal Tap at the Springfield Coliseum

-When the legendary fictitious rockers Spinal Tap released their "comeback" album, BREAK LIKE THE WIND, in 1992, it was a no-brainer that the band would appear on "The Simpsons" because Harry Shearer, who portrays Tap bassist Derek Smalls, is also a regular member of the show's voice cast.
+When fictitious rockers Spinal Tap released their "comeback" album, Break Like The Wind, in 1992, it was a no-brainer that the band would appear on "The Simpsons" because Harry Shearer, who portrays Tap bassist Derek Smalls, is also a member of the show's voice cast.
 In "The Otto Show," Bart attends his first-ever heavy metal concert when Spinal Tap's tour stops in Springfield.
-The concert, as usual for Tap, is riddled with errors and disasters (the band's huge Devil stage prop refuses to fully inflate, guitarist Nigel Tufnel is blinded by a laser effect, and a wind machine on stage nearly blows David St. Hubbins' wig off), causing the frustrated band members to exit the stage prematurely ("Good night, Springton...there will be no encore!") and inciting an audience riot.
+The concert, as usual for the Tap, is plagued with errors and disasters (the band's huge Devil stage prop refuses to fully inflate, guitarist Nigel Tufnel is blinded by a laser effect, and a wind machine on stage nearly blows David St. Hubbins' wig off), causing the frustrated band members to exit the stage prematurely ("Good night, Springton...there will be no encore!") and inciting an audience riot.
 Later in the episode, the Spinal Tap tour bus is run off the road by Otto's Springfield Elementary school bus, goes over a cliff and explodes.